 Prior to joining Caldwell Partners, Carlos enjoyed a 14-year executive search career in which he led the CMO and Marketing Practices at both Heidrick & Struggles and DHR Global.
 As an executive, he spent 18 years as a marketing leader, entrepreneur, and consultant working for some of the world’s premier companies including Procter & Gamble, Kraft Foods, and as a founding partner of Frontera Foods which was later sold to Conagra Brands.

-Carlos earned an MBA, with distinction, from Duke University’s Fuqua School of Business, as well as a B.S. degree in Finance, magna cum laude, from Miami University.
+Carlos earned an MBA, with distinction, from Duke University’s Fuqua School of Business, as well as a B.S. in finance, magna cum laude, from Miami University.

 More About Carlos

-Carlos currently sits on the National Board of the Make-A-Wish Foundation where he served as Chair of the Nomination and Governance Committee as well as on the Executive Committee.
+Carlos currently sits on the Board and Executive Committee for the American Cancer Society for Illinois.
 He is a founding member of the firm-wide DEI Council.
-He sits on the Board and Executive Committee for the American Cancer Society for Illinois and has previously served on Duke’s Fuqua School of Business Minority Advisory Board and Ann & Robert Lurie Children’s Hospital of Chicago’s Foundation Board.
+He previously served on the National Board of the Make-A-Wish Foundation as Chair of the Nomination and Governance Committee as well as on the Executive Committee.
+He previously served on Duke’s Fuqua School of Business Minority Advisory Board and Ann & Robert Lurie Children’s Hospital of Chicago’s Foundation Board.

 In addition to his non-profit board work, Carlos is on the Advisory Board of the Hunt Club, a high growth tech enabled recruiting platform.
 He has published numerous articles on the role of marketing and diversity as a contributing editor for Forbes, Hispanic Executive and Advertising Age.
 In addition, he was featured in Crain’s Business for his work on recruiting Latino leaders and was a Distinguished Guest Speaker for the Goizueta Latinx Business Association.